spratt/spratt.github.io/_posts/2016-02-24-VM-Differences.markdown

 	DEFERRED_SWITCH_CALL
 {% endhighlight %}

 As unsatisfying as it is, I'm not really sure what this does.
 It seems to copy byte-by-byte from user space to kernel space.
+Does this mean that all of physical memory exists in the kernel's virtual address space, since assembly instructions act on virtual addresses?

 ## Dead queue (OpenBSD versus NetBSD)